zonender/react-redux-webpack2-starter/README.md

 }
 ```

-Lets talk for a moment about action naming conventions, we are using the SUCCESS suffix in LOAD_COURSES_SUCCESS for two reasons, fir swe already have a function called loadcourses, our thunk, second this action LOAD_COURSES_SUCCESS doesn't fire untill all courses have successfully returned by our api call so the suffix clarifies that our async request was successful, third people often create a corresponding failure action type called loadCoursesFailure or loadCoursesError, to save time we are not going to create corrsponding error and failure actions for each thunk, but you might want to do so in a real app when you need to treat the failures of different async calls uniquely, but for now we will just use a catch on our promise to handle errors.
+Lets talk for a moment about action naming conventions, we are using the SUCCESS suffix in LOAD_COURSES_SUCCESS for two reasons, first we already have a function called loadcourses, our thunk, second this action LOAD_COURSES_SUCCESS doesn't fire untill all courses have successfully returned by our api call so the suffix clarifies that our async request was successful, third people often create a corresponding failure action type called loadCoursesFailure or loadCoursesError, to save time we are not going to create corrsponding error and failure actions for each thunk, but you might want to do so in a real app when you need to treat the failures of different async calls uniquely, but for now we will just use a catch on our promise to handle errors.

 Now we can discuss how to handle loading courses in our reducer.